International Human Rights Center

 The IHRC uses strategically international and regional human rights adjudicative bodies to advance international human rights law.
 It provides victims of human rights violations and the legal organizations representing them exceptional pro bono legal expertise.
 It gives students of the law school a unique practical experience to gain critical knowledge and skills for effective and successful legal advocacy on behalf of victims of human rights abuses.

-Recently, the IHRC, together with the Henry J. Leir Institute of the Fletcher School of Law and Diplomacy, submitted two new cases to UN human rights treaty bodies.
+Recently, the IHRC submitted two new cases to UN human rights treaty bodies.

 Advocacy